Scroll Top

 While employee referral programs deliver huge benefits, they also come with some challenges.

 One of them involves impacting the organization’s diversity negatively.
-This happens because employees often refer people like themselves – from their families, schools, previous workplaces and social communities.
-They believe that because they like the organization they are working for, their referrals will like it too.
+This happens because employees often refer people like themselves from their families, schools, previous workplaces, and social communities.
+They believe that because they like the organization they are working for, their referrals will like it, too.
 This is sound logic.
-But when too much of this happens, which is, when too many people bring too many others like them, the organization’s culture becomes less diverse.
-Therefore recruitment teams must be watchful to ensure that too many people with similar outlooks, skills and attitudes do not get recruited in the same function of department.
+But when too much of this happens, when too many people bring too many others like them, the organization’s culture becomes less diverse.
+Therefore, recruitment teams must be watchful to ensure that too many people with similar outlooks, skills, and attitudes do not get recruited for the same function as the department.

 The other challenge is that when a referred candidate is not hired, and when the organization does not handle the rejection with empathy, the potential candidate can be feel hurt.
 Their experience and their views can then affect the organization’s reputation.
 This may even impact the motivation levels of the employee who referred the candidate in the first place.
 So, recruitment teams must take care to be transparent and must always communicate the recruitment decision with warmth and care.